 Sometimes we can become so caught up in our thoughts, we look at our lives through them.
 When these thoughts are unhelpful, we feel miserable and as if nothing will change.
 We may often say to ourselves, ‘Here we go again!’

 But sometimes we don’t even know these thoughts and our resulting actions can be unhelpful.
 We actually think we are doing something good for ourselves.
 I often see this with clients in relation to living with a serious health issue.
-For example:
+Here’s an example

 That’s a hard place to be in.
 What I love about Acceptance Commitment Therapy is its approach to dealing with these situations.
 ACT helps you to ‘defuse’ yourself from the thoughts and strategies you use which may actually not be helping you.
 ACT helps you notice what you are doing by using mindfulness and putting yourself into your Observer Self, which you can learn how to do here.